Kodak Black Arrested At Border, Misses Concert

 “During the initial inspection, the U.S. citizens admitted to being in possession of marijuana and firearms,” the Customs and Border Patrol said in a statement.
 “During a secondary inspection, it was revealed that the weapons were possessed unlawfully in New York State and subsequently the marijuana, firearms and subjects were turned over to the New York State Police for further processing.”

-Kodak Black, a Florida native of Haitian-American heritage who is only 21 years old, has been rapping since he was 12 years old, breaking through in recent years.
-He’s known for such songs as “Roll in Peace,” “Tunnel Vision” and “No Flockin.'”
+Kodak Black, a Florida native of Haitian-American heritage who is only 21-years-old, has been rapping since he was 12-years-old, breaking through in recent years.
+He is known for such songs as “Roll in Peace,” “Tunnel Vision,” and “No Flockin’.”